rocketinsights/web-blueprint/README.md

 _This is not a list of rules you must follow when working on a development project at Rocket._

 You're an adult.
 And we hired you to be part of Rocket because we think you're a good developer.

+_This is not a boilerplate._ Boilerplate code/templates go out of date too quickly.

 _This is not meant to be an end all be all documentation of everything we do and everything we believe._